-This seminar-based course features an in-depth exploration of a range of research topics related to games in education, especially tailored for students currently involved in game-based research or those who are interested in pursuing a research project in the area.
-It provides a forum for students to present, receive feedback, and make progress on their current research.
-It also permits students with an interest in Serious Games to launch a research project of their own.
-Experience with game design and programming skills are highly recommended.
+This seminar-based course features an in-depth exploration of a range of research topics related to games and game-like learning technologies, especially tailored for students currently involved in game design or those who are interested in pursuing a design or research project in the area.
+It provides a forum for students to present, receive feedback, and make progress on new or existing research projects, with a focus on writing and publication.

 Analyzes characteristics of such computer-mediated communication systems as networked multimedia, electronic mail, bulletin boards, and computer conferencing and situates these systems in the context of the emerging national information infrastructure.
 Students will participate in online communication systems.